How To Build a Portfolio with Rare Coins

 We display our expertise, integrity, and honesty by working with our clients on a personalized one-on-one basis each and every day.
 Either in person, over the phone, or by e-mail across the country, we’ve earned our unblemished reputation by maintaining an A+ rating with the Better Business Bureau.

 The next step is yours.
 Let our team of Austin Advisors answer all your questions.
 We can guide you into the best private, non-reportable hard assets to meet your needs and budget.
-After 27 years in the rare coin business and over $1 Billion Dollars in transactions, Austin Rare Coins is uniquely qualified to build you a remarkable collection of rare coins.
-Whether you are investing $50,000 or a million dollars in a collection, let us help you do it right and avoid novice mistakes.
+After over 30 years in the rare coin business and over $1 billion in transactions, Austin Rare Coins is uniquely qualified to build you a remarkable collection of rare coins.
+Whether you are investing $50,000 or a million dollars in a collection, let us help you do it right and avoid novice mistakes by providing expert advice that pays.